Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

   ![Job Summary 2](assets/ss_job_summary_2.png)

 6. Now let's take a look at what is happening in Snowflake.
-Go back to your Snowflake Trial account, and under the **Activity** menu on the left, select **Query History**.
+Go back to your Snowflake account, and under the **Activity** menu on the left, select **Query History**.
 By default, there will be a filter on your user.
 Since a new user was created for the Partner Connect integration, you will need to remove the User filter from the top right of the **Query History** window.

     Now Look for the ``CREATE OR REPLACE TABLE`` statement in the query history, and you can click on the SQL text to see the query Snowpark generated to create this table in Snowflake.
 Since we chose the ``Overwrite Mode`` of ``Drop Table``, that is why a ``CREATE OR REPLACE TABLE`` statement is used.
-If we had selected the ``Truncate`` option, we would see a ``TRUNCATE`` statement followed by an ``INSERT`` statement that leverages the same query.
+If we had selected the ``Truncate`` option, we would see a ``TRUNCATE`` statement followed by an ``INSERT`` statement that leverages the same subquery.

   ![Snowflake Query History](assets/snowflake_query_history_1.png)